maida-ai/MaiEther/README.md

   * Nodes should assert they produce one of their declared `(kind,version)` tuples.
   * Attach `trace_id`, `span_id`, `lineage` (append `{node, version, ts}`) in `metadata`.
+  * **Note**: Lineage timestamps are advisory and may not reflect causal ordering due to clock skew across hosts.

 * **Logging/metrics**: